Carya cordiformis: Habitat

 Bitternut hickory grows in moist mountain valleys along streambanks and in swamps.
 Although it is usually found on wet bottom lands, it grows on dry sites and also grows well on poor soils low in nutrients.
 The species is not included as a titled species in the Society of American Foresters forest cover types because it does not grow in sufficient numbers.

 Range

 Bitternut hickory grows throughout the eastern United States from southwestern New Hampshire, Vermont, Maine, and southern Quebec; west to southern Ontario, central Michigan, and northern Minnesota; south to eastern Texas; and east to northwestern Florida and Georgia.
 It is most common, however, from southern New England west to Iowa and from southern Michigan south to Kentucky.
 It is probably the most abundant and most uniformly distributed of all the hickories.
+It is most commonly found in the Southern Appalachian Mountains, in high elevations.

+Taxonomy

+The taxon was first described in 1787 as Juglans cordiformis by Friedrich Adam Julius von Wangenheim, and was transferred to the genus, Carya, in 1869 by Karl Koch.

 Uses

 Bitternut is used for lumber and pulpwood.
+Commercial stands are located mostly north of the other pecan hickories.
+Bitternut hickory is cut and sold in mixture with the "true" hickories.
 Because bitternut hickory wood is hard and durable, it is used for furniture, paneling, dowels, tool handles and ladders.
 Like other hickories, the wood is used for smoking meat, and by Native Americans for making bows.
 Bitternut hickory seeds are eaten by rabbits, and both its seeds and bark are eaten by other wildlife.

+The tannins which give the nuts of bitternut hickory their bitter flavour are not fat soluble.
+As a result, it is possible to extract an edible oil from the nuts through pressing and separating the tannin containing pulp from the oil.
+Reportedly, the oil content of bitternut hickories reaches as high as 80%.
+The oil of bitternut hickory is reputed to have a mild and pleasant flavour, similar to that of pecan oil.